 What are the policy options for dealing with the debt?

 Politicians and policy experts have put forward countless plans over the years to balance the federal budget and reduce the debt.
 Most include a combination of deep spending cuts and tax increases to bend the debt curve.

 Cut spending.
-Most comprehensive proposals to rein in the debt include major spending cuts, especially for fast-growing entitlement programs, which are the main drivers of future spending increases.
+Most comprehensive proposals to rein in the debt include major spending cuts, especially for growing entitlement programs, which are the main drivers of future spending increases.
 For instance, the 2010 Simpson-Bowles plan, which many experts considered the gold standard of deficit reduction plans, would have put debt on a downward path and reduced overall spending, including military spending.
 It also would have reduced Medicare and Medicaid payments and put Social Security on a sustainable footing by reducing some benefits and raising the retirement age.